-- 7.1.
-Where internet banking arrangements are made with any bank, the Clerk shall be appointed as the Service Administrator.
-The bank mandate agreed by the council shall identify two councillors who will be authorised to approve transactions on those accounts and a minimum of two peoplewill be involved in any online approval process.
+7.1.
+Where internet banking arrangements are made with any bank, the RFO shall be appointed as the Service Administrator.
+The bank mandate agreed by the council shall identify a minimum of three councillors who will be authorised to approve transactions on those accounts and a minimum of two people will be involved in any

+- online approval process.
 The Clerk may be an authorised signatory, but no signatory should be involved in approving any payment to themselves. - 7.2.
 All authorised signatories shall have access to view the council's bank accounts online. - 7.3.
 No employee or councillor shall disclose any PIN or password, relevant to the council or its banking, to anyone not authorised in writing by the council or a duly delegated committee. - 7.4.
 The Service Administrator shall set up all items due for payment online.
-A list of payments for approval, together with copies of the relevant invoices, shall be sent to two authorised signatories. - 7.5.
+A list of payments for approval, shall be sent to at least two authorised signatories. - 7.5.
 In the prolonged absence of the Service Administrator an authorised signatory shall set up any payments due before the return of the Service Administrator. - 7.6.
-Two councillors who are authorised signatories shall check the payment details against the invoices before approving each payment using the online banking system. - 7.7.
-Evidence shall be retained showing which members approved the payment online and a printout of the transaction confirming that the payment has been made shall be appended to the invoice for audit purposes.
+Two authorised signatories shall check the payment details against the invoices before approving each payment using the online banking system. - 7.7.
+Evidence shall be retained showing which members approved the payment online. - 7.8.

-- 7.8.
 A full list of all payments made in a month shall be provided to the next council meeting. - 7.9.
-With the approval of the council in each case, regular payments (such as gas, electricity, telephone, broadband, water, National Non-Domestic Rates, refuse collection, pension contributions and HMRC payments) may be made by variable direct debit, provided that the instructions are signed/approved online by two authorised members.
+With the approval of the council in each case, regular payments (such as gas, electricity, telephone, broadband, water, National Non-Domestic Rates, refuse collection, pension contributions and HMRC payments) may be made by variable direct debit, provided that the instructions are signed by two authorised members.
 The approval of the use of each variable direct debit shall be reviewed by the council at least every two years. - 7.10.
-Payment may be made by BACS or CHAPS by resolution of the council provided that each payment is approved online by two authorised bank signatories, evidence is retained and any payments are reported to the council at the next meeting.
-The approval of the use of BACS or CHAPS shall be renewed by resolution of the council at least every two years. - 7.11.
+Payment may be made by BACS or CHAPS by resolution of the council provided that each payment is approved online by two authorised bank signatories, evidence is retained and any payments are reported to the council at the next meeting. - 7.11.
 If thought appropriate by the council, regular payments of fixed sums may be made by banker's standing order, provided that the instructions are signed or approved online by two members, evidence of this is retained and any payments are reported to council when made.
 The approval of the use of a banker's standing order shall be reviewed by the council at least every two years. - 7.12.
-Account details for suppliers may only be changed upon written notification by the supplier verified by the Clerk and a member.
-This is a potential area for fraud and the individuals involved should ensure that any change is genuine.
-Data held should be checked with suppliers every two years. - 7.13.
+Account details for suppliers may only be changed upon written notification by the supplier verified by the Clerk/RFO and at least one signatory.
+This is a potential area for fraud and the individuals involved should ensure that any change is genuine. - 7.13.
 Members and officers shall ensure that any computer used for the council's financial business has adequate security, with anti-virus, anti-spyware and firewall software installed and regularly updated. - 7.14.
-Remembered password facilities other than secure password stores requiring separate identity verification should not be used on any computer used for council banking.
+Remembered password facilities, other than secure password stores requiring separate identity verification, should not be used on any computer used for council banking.